2025 Indiana State Library end-of-year reflection

 Don’t miss out on this opportunity to enhance genealogy skills and connect with the past in a whole new way!

 This event is free and open to the public.
 Registration is required.
-Click here to register.
+Click here to register for the in-person or online sessions.
 Indiana library staff will receive LEUs for attending.

 Parking validation will be available for attendees who park in the Senate Avenue parking garage directly across from the library and bring their ticket in for validation.